archilogic-com/prettier/README.md

 ## Using this config

-To use the shared Prettier config in your project, add this package as a dependency:
+To use the shared Prettier config in your project, add this package as a dev dependency (along with Prettier itself):

-`npm i -D github:archilogic-com/prettier`
+`npm i -D prettier github:archilogic-com/prettier`

 Then, add a `prettier` option to your `package.json`: